mynaparrot/plugNmeet-docs/blog/2025-10-27-backend-architecture-deep-dive.md

 In short, by building on top of LiveKit, we didn't have to reinvent the wheel.
 We inherited a powerful, battle-tested media engine, allowing us to focus on building the application logic and features that make plugNmeet unique.

-## Pillar 2: NATS JetStream - The Resilient Nervous System
+## Pillar 2: NATS JetStream - The Resilient and Secure Nervous System

-While LiveKit handles the heavy media streams, we needed a separate, highly reliable system for all the other real-time data that makes a meeting interactive.
-This is where **NATS** comes in.
+While LiveKit handles the heavy media streams, we needed a separate system for all the other real-time data that makes a meeting interactive.
+Our "privacy and security first" design principle demanded a solution that was not only fast and scalable but also fundamentally secure.
+This is why we chose **NATS**.

 More specifically, we leverage **NATS JetStream**, the powerful persistence layer built into the NATS ecosystem.
-JetStream elevates NATS from a simple messaging system to a true streaming platform, which is critical for the reliability and scalability of our backend services.
+JetStream's combination of high performance and a robust, built-in security model made it the perfect choice to serve as the resilient nervous system for our platform.
+As detailed in our **[Security and Privacy Overview](/docs/security-overview)**, NATS provides a critical defense-in-depth layer for all signaling and application data.

 Here’s why JetStream was the perfect choice for plugNmeet:

 *   **Multi-Layered Security:** NATS provides a robust, defense-in-depth security model at the messaging layer, which operates in addition to our application-level E2EE.
     *   **Encryption in Transit:** All connections from clients to the NATS cluster are secured using **TLS**.
 This encrypts all signaling data while it's on the wire, protecting it from eavesdropping.
     *   **Fine-Grained Authorization:** This is where the real power lies.
 When a user authenticates, the `plugnmeet-server` dynamically generates a unique set of permissions for that specific user session.
 These permissions strictly define which NATS subjects the user is allowed to publish to and subscribe from, typically scoped by `roomId` and `userId`.
 This enforces a true **principle of least privilege**, making it architecturally impossible for a user in one room to access data from another.
+    *   **Encrypted Authorization Payloads:** As an additional layer of security, Plug-N-Meet leverages NATS's built-in `xkey` feature.
+The `plugnmeet-server` uses a designated private key to sign and encrypt the authorization JWT before sending it to the NATS auth callout server.
+This ensures that even the authorization payload itself is protected in transit, providing a robust, multi-layered security model for user authentication.

 *   **Scalable Request Processing with Queue Workers:** For critical client-server interactions, like fetching the initial user list, we leverage JetStream's powerful **queue worker pattern**.
 When a client sends a request, it's published to a stream.
 Our backend `plugnmeet-server` instances subscribe to this stream as a **queue group**, and NATS ensures that each request is delivered to only **one** available server.
 This provides automatic, built-in load balancing for our core application logic.